Base64 Encoding: What Is It? How Does It Work?

 Brand Studio Logo

-Base64 is a binary to a text encoding scheme that represents binary data in an American Standard Code for Information Interchange (ASCII) string format.
-It’s designed to carry data stored in binary format across the channels, and it takes any form of data and transforms it into a long string of plain text.
+Base64 is a binary-to-text encoding scheme that represents binary data in an American Standard Code for Information Interchange (ASCII) string format.
+It’s designed to carry data stored in binary format across channels, taking any form of data and transforming it into a long string of plain text.

 What Is Base64 Encoding?

-Base64 encoding is a text encoding string that represents binary data into an ASCII string, allowing it to carry data stored in a binary format across channels.
+Base64 encoding is a binary-to-text encoding scheme that converts binary data into an ASCII string, allowing it to carry data stored in a binary format across text-based channels.

 As we know, communicating data from one location to another requires some sort of pathway or medium.
 These pathways or mediums are called communication channels.